The next Noojee and District Historical Society members meeting is on

 Our New 'Platform Goods Shed' is up to the Final Stage

-Hi all members and friends, just an update on what has been happening at the Noojee Heritage Centre this month, January 2017 so click on the first image above and see the huge transformation.
+Hi all members and friends, just an update on what has been happening at the Noojee Heritage Centre in 2017 so click on the first image above and see the huge transformation.
 A big thank you to everyone involved!

 - The new 'Platform Goods and Storage Shed' construction is completed - we still have some work to do on the interior